Siphon880gh/devbrain/Enterprise - Chat Bot, SEO, Support Docs, Receiving Payments, Virality/Workspace Management - OfficeRnD/OfficeRnD - Setup for app integration.md

 With `OFFICERND_MODE=live` and valid credentials in `.env`:

-1. Start FlexAgents: `npm run dev`
+1. Start your application: `npm run dev`
 2. Log in as **Admin**.
-3. Open **`/admin/officernd`** in your browser.
+3. Open your OfficeRnD test page or admin integration page in your browser.
-4. Use the grouped buttons to call one Flex API v2 list (or organisation GET) per OAuth scope.
+4. Use your smoke-test UI or script to call one Flex API v2 list (or organisation GET) per OAuth scope.

-Paths are defined in `lib/officernd/scope-test-catalog.ts`.
-If OfficeRnD returns **404** for an entity type, check the [API reference](https://developer.officernd.com/reference) and adjust the path segment in `lib/officernd/entity-paths.ts`.
+If OfficeRnD returns **404** for an entity type, check the [API reference](https://developer.officernd.com/reference) and adjust the endpoint path segment in your integration code.

 ---